Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

 \subsubsection{VAR model}

-The VAR model introduced by Sims \citep{sims1980macroeconomics} has been used to explain the relationship with exogenous variables (features) in the data.
+The VAR model has been traditionally used to explain the relationship with exogenous variables (features) in the data \cite{sims1980macroeconomics}.
 The model combines the lagged endogenous variables with the exogenous variables to explain the endogenous variable (target) which extends the regression model to multivariate time series.

 where $X$ is the exogenous variable, $Y$ is the endogenous variable, $u$ is the error term, $A$ and $B$ are the coefficients.